confetti-framework/docs/validation.md

 ### Using Rule Objects

-Lanvard provides a variety of helpful validation rules; however, you may wish to specify some of your own.
+Confetti provides a variety of helpful validation rules; however, you may wish to specify some of your own.
 The rule only needs to meet the `inter.Rule` interface with the `Verify` method.
 If the value does not meet the rule, you need to return an error:

     package custom_rule

     import (
-        "github.com/lanvard/support"
+        "github.com/confetti/support"
-        "github.com/lanvard/validation/rule"
+        "github.com/confetti/validation/rule"
         "strings"
     )